The bar chart compares the proportion of families who had a house or rented one in England and Wales over a 93-year period from 1918 to 2011.

 By contrast, families renting accommodation accounted for just over 75%, triple that of owned accommodation.
 The figure dropped dramatically to about 32% in 2001, followed by a slight rise with 5% in 2011.
 Additionally, the percentage of families renting a house and owning one were identical with the same 50% in 1971.

-- The chart below shows the percentage of households in owned and rented accommodation in England and Wales between 1918 and 2011 Summarise the information by selecting and reporting the main features and make comparisons where relevant
+- The diagram below shows how electricity is generated in a hydroelectric power station Summarize the information by selecting and reporting the main features and make comparisons where relevant 73